BallAerospace/COSMOS/_posts/2016-08-04-custom-cosmos_interface.markdown

 I added a comment line above the definition which describes the settings.
 For more information see the [Serial Interface](http://cosmosrb.com/docs/interfaces/#serial-interface) documentation.

 This same technique can obviously be used to extend the the other TCPIP interfaces and can be used with all the various [Stream Protocol](http://cosmosrb.com/docs/interfaces/#streams-and-stream-protocols) classes COSMOS defines.

+If you have a question which would benefit the community or find a possible bug please use our [Github Issues](https://github.com/BallAerospace/COSMOS/issues).
+If you would like more information about a COSMOS training or support contract please contact us at <cosmos@ball.com>.